okuvshynov/vimqq/benchmarks/readme.txt

 4. test to run to verify correctness
 5. tests to run to detect regressions

+In many cases SWEBench is making a bug fix.
+What if we need feature implementation or code quality improvement, how do we measure that?

 We can use similar structure, except:
 1. running tests must be more custom - it's not python-only (both success and failure)
 2. how do we configure bots? just do in vimrc in docker?